 - Brokpa Fort – The ruins of Brokpa Fort will take you back in time, into how the Yagbo royalty lived.

 - Mosque, Balti Heritage House, Monastery: All are beautiful touristy locations to visit.
-These showcase unique combinations of the plethora of cultures that have left its mark on the region.
+These showcase unique combinations of the plethora of cultures that have left their mark on the region.

 - Waterfall – a very tricky climb, literally hugging the mountain at certain places.
 This trek will take one high up to the origin of the waterfall.
-Yes, it is exceptionally difficult, and it will have your heart pumping – but the view from top is indescribable.
-In the distance, one will catch a glimpse of the might K-2 – the second highest peak in the world.
+Yes, it is challenging, and it will have your heart pumping – but the view from the top is indescribable.
+In the distance, one will catch a glimpse of the might K-2 – the second highest peak in the world after Mt.
+Everest.
 The miracle of nature and the mightiness of landscape is something that easily leaves you speechless.
-However, you will have to earn your views, with approx. 3-hour climb.
+However, you will have to earn your views with approx. 3-hour climb.

 Where to stay

-Apart from multiple products that boast of Apricots in all shapes and forms, Turtuk also has bragging rights on some unique woodwork.
-Walking canes can be purchased through many artisans of the town.
+Apart from multiple products that boast Apricots in all shapes and forms, Turtuk also has bragging rights on some unique woodwork.
+Walking canes, you can purchase through many artisans of the town.

-- Zan with Tsamig– A savoury buckwheat cake, steamed to perfection, often served alongside mixture of greens and yogurt.
+- Zan with Tsamig- A savory buckwheat cake, steamed to perfection, often served alongside a mixture of greens and yogurt.